marshyski/pal/README.md

 **Query Parameters:**

 - `input`: input to the running script/cmd also known as parameter or argument
-- `last_output`: return only the last ran output and do not trigger a run, basically a cache
+- `last_output`: return only the last ran output and do not trigger a run
+- `last_success`: return only the last successful output and do not trigger a run
+- `last_failure`: return only the last failure output and do not trigger a run

 ```js
 GET                 /v1/pal/run/{{ group name }}/{{ action name }}?input={{ data }}